tiberiu-telcean/scripts/README.md

 queue : run programs in a queue

-nope : wait for a directory to be created and cd into it
+nope : wait for a directory to be created and cd into it.
 	nope requires it to be run in the current shell, so you need to run ". /usr/local/scripts/nope". make an alias in your shell for this.